datastaxdevs/workshop-microservices-java/README.md

 **✅ Step 2h.
 Test our Web Client UI against our Backend API** : This is neat, the client and spec runner both work even with URL like `localhost` because this is some `javascript` code executed at client side.

 Back the client UI change the URL to match you backend URL :

 - 💻 If your work locally : [https://www.todobackend.com/client/index.html?http://localhost:8080/api/v1/todos/](https://www.todobackend.com/client/index.html?http://localhost:8080/api/v1/todos/)

 - ☁️ If you are using gitpod `https://www.todobackend.com/client/index.html?https://8080-<your_id>.<your_region>-eu01.gitpod.io/api/v1/todos/`

 **👁️ Expected output**

 ![TodoBackendClient](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/backend-ok.png?raw=true)

-*Ok I changed a little bit the values but now this is working....*
+*HAHA OK, I changed a little bit the values but now this is working....*

 ![TodoBackendClient](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/welldone.jpg?raw=true)